Purchase Details/ Our Process

 We collect a refundable $1,000 check made out to the title company in order for a buyer to reserve one of our units for 3 business days.
 The reservation period is designed to get financing in order, get outstanding questions answered, and to review our contract templates prior to moving forward.
 At the end of the 3 business days, the $1,000 becomes non-refundable and we schedule a time to sign contracts where the remaining 3% build deposit is due.

-redT Homes is NOT the builder NOR are we the developer. redT Homes is the listing brokerage firm hired by the seller/developer to sell the units.
-Our role is the equivalent of your Buyer’s agent in that we are hired specifically to facilitate the contract, sale, and transfer of ownership.
+redT Homes is NOT the builder, NOR are we the developer. redT Homes is the listing brokerage firm hired by the seller/developer to sell the units.
+Our role is the equivalent of your Buyer’s agent in that we are hired to facilitate the contract, sale, and transfer of ownership.

 The build deposit collected is 3% of the purchase price.

 redT will reach out to the buyer to schedule closing once we receive or anticipate the issuance of a Certificate of Occupancy OR a Temporary Certificate of Occupancy from the city.
 The city issues these certificates after the residence has passed all final inspections and the city determines that the residence is suitable for habitation.
-There are many reasons a Temporary Certificate may be issued, usually related to one unit in a project being complete and habitable ahead of site-wide permits being closed out (e.g. landscaping installation may be outstanding).
-Our contract stipulates that a Temporary Certificate of Occupancy is sufficient for closing to occur.
+A Temporary Certificate may be issued for many reasons, usually related to one unit in a project being complete and habitable ahead of site-wide permits being closed out (e.g., landscaping installation may be outstanding).
+Our contract stipulates that a Temporary Certificate of Occupancy is sufficient for the closing to occur.

 The builder provides a 1-year builder warranty. redT can provide a copy of this warranty at your request.
 The warranty is also provided in the contract documents.

 As you are purchasing a newly constructed unit that will be built and approved by city inspectors as being constructed per approved architectural and structural plans, there is no formal inspection objection contingency.
-That said, every buyer is contractually entitled to a punch walk prior to closing once the residence is complete.
-The punch walk is designed so that each buyer has the opportunity to document any cosmetic flaws with blue tape thus forming a “punch list” that is submitted to the builder to be addressed.
-Buyers are also welcome to schedule an independent inspection once redT and the builder confirm a day/time and any items found by the inspector are also submitted to the builder along with the punch list for consideration, but there is no contract renegotiation as a result of any inspection items.
+Every buyer is contractually entitled to a punch walk before closing once the residence is complete.
+The punch walk is designed so that each buyer can document any cosmetic flaws with blue tape, thus forming a “punch list” that is submitted to the builder to be addressed.
+Buyers are also welcome to schedule an independent inspection once redT and the builder confirm a day/time, and any items found by the inspector are also submitted to the builder along with the punch list for consideration, but there is no contract renegotiation as a result of any inspection items.
 If any items found are disputed, the builder will defer to the NAHB (National Association of Home Builders) guidelines to determine what does or does not qualify as an item to be addressed.

-The builder warranty does NOT cover cosmetic items or items caused by homeowner wear and tear (i.e. floor scratches, paint blemishes, etc.).
+The builder warranty does NOT cover cosmetic items or items caused by homeowner wear and tear (i.e., floor scratches, paint blemishes, etc.).
 The punch walk is the only opportunity to document or ask for cosmetic items to be addressed per the contract and warranty.
 Issues that do qualify as warranty items under the builder warranty that are found after closing are required to be submitted via the specific builder warranty claim instructions.
-As the listing broker, redT Homes does NOT administer these warranties and Buyers must follow the claims procedures and work directly with the Warrantor for repair of eligible items.
+As the listing broker, redT Homes does NOT administer these warranties, and Buyers must follow the claims procedures and work directly with the Warrantor to repair eligible items.
 Each buyer is provided with a Homeowner Manual that contains a copy of the Warranty (also provided as part of Contract Disclosures) that includes warranty claim procedures.
-The Builder Warranty specifically excludes residential appliances and Buyers are responsible for registering appliances and making warranty claims directly through the manufacturer of appliances.
+The Builder Warranty expressly excludes residential appliances, and Buyers are responsible for registering appliances and making warranty claims directly through the manufacturer of the appliances.

 A partywall agreement is a legal document that is recorded and provides a legal framework for the rights, restrictions, responsibilities, and procedures for owners of a townhome community to self-govern.
-A partywall agreement does NOT create a Homeowners Association and thus there is no HOA board.
-While there is no HOA, the provisions of the Partywall Agreement are legally binding upon all future owners.
-In order to ensure the mutual enjoyment, safety, and visual appearance of the community, most partywall agreements will require that a 3rd party manage certain services such as snow removal, landscaping, division of shared utility bills, and private trash services.
+A partywall agreement does NOT create a Homeowners Association, and thus there is no HOA board.
+While there is no HOA, the Partywall Agreement’s provisions are legally binding upon all future owners.
+To ensure the community’s mutual enjoyment, safety, and visual appearance, most partywall agreements will require that a 3rd party manage certain services such as snow removal, landscaping, division of shared utility bills, and private trash services.
 The partywall agreement requires all owners to share in the cost of hiring a property manager, which is typically billed to each owner monthly.
-The individual requirements and projected costs vary and you should consult with a redT Broker to understand what the requirements and obligation for the community you are interested will be.
+The individual requirements and projected costs vary, and you should consult with a redT Broker to understand the requirements and obligations for the community in which you are interested in.